delejt/elasticsearch-php/README.md

 ## Index
-The `index()` method is used to perform common, basic index operations in Elasticsearch.
+The `index()` method is used to perform common, basic index operations in Elasticsearch
-It does not expose advanced options, so if you require that, use the Elasticsearch client directly.

 ```php
 use LegalThings/Elasticsearch;